Maya Weug: FIA Formula 3

 Weug was selected to take part in a one-day FIA Formula 3 test at Magny-Cours in November 2021, alongside fellow Iron Dames racer Doriane Pin and W Series drivers Nerea Martí and Irina Sidorkova.

+GT3

+For placing second in the 2025 F1 Academy drivers' championship, Weug was given an opportunity to test a Ferrari 296 GT3 with AF Corse on 8 December 2025, fully funded by F1 Academy.

 Personal life

-Weug was born in Costa Blanca, Spain to a Dutch father and a Belgian mother.
+Weug was born in Benissa, Alicante, Spain to a Dutch father and a Belgian mother.
 She has competed under the flags of all three nations across her career.
+She speaks English, Dutch, Spanish, Catalan (Valencian), and Italian.